Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

             ...
     ```

-    (abbreviated output) so even though the capitalisation of the name was wrong, it can tell us that
+    (abbreviated output) so even though the capitalization of the name was wrong, it can tell us that
     there are multiple versions of gnuplot.
 The `cpeAOCC-22.08` and `cpeCray-22.06`
     tell that the difference is the compiler that was used to install gnuplot,
     being the AMD AOCC compiler (PrgEnv-aocc) and the Cray compiler (PrgEnv-cray),